 The projected future demand for NCSD is an increase from 2,293 AFY in calendar year 2010 to 3,400 AFY in 2030 (NCSD, UWMP 2010 - Table 21 and 23).
 The Phillips 66 refinery expects future production to be similar to recent years' production amounts of approximately 1,100 AFY.
 The projected water demand for Woodlands at build-out, according to the Woodlands Specific Plan Environmental Impact Report, is 1,600 AFY (SLO, 1998).
-The projected water demand for GSWC at full build-out of the current service area is estimated to potentially increase to approximately 1,940 AFY in 2030 (GSWC, 2008).
-Currently, no estimate of potential future production for RWC or agriculture has been developed.
+The projected water demand for GSWC at full build-out of the current Nipomo system service area is estimated to potentially increase to approximately 1,940 AFY in 2030 (GSWC, 2008).
+Currently, no estimates of potential future production for agriculture or GSWC's Cypress Ridge system service area have been developed.

-4 2 4 Base Year Pooled Amount
+4.2.4.
+Base Year Pooled Amount

-The Stipulation (VI.D.2.b.i) requires the determination of the highest pooled amount of groundwater production previously collectively used in a year by Overlying Owners other than Woodlands Mutual Water Company and Phillps66.
+The Stipulation (VI.D.2.b.i) requires the determination of the highest pooled amount of groundwater production previously collectively used in a year by Overlying Owners other than Woodlands and Phillps66.
 The quantification of the highest pooled amount pursuant to this subsection shall be determined at the time the mandatory action trigger point (Severe Water Shortage Conditions) described in Paragraph VI(D)(2) is reached.
-The NMMA Technical Group shall determine a technically responsible and consistent method to determine the pooled amount and any individual's contribution to the pooled amount.
-The NMMA TG intends to develop this methodology during 2016.
-The Stipulation (VI.A.5) conditions the enforcement of a reduction in their current use of

-Groundwater to no more than 110% of that highest pooled amount, upon the full implementation of the Nipomo Supplemental Water Project, including the Yearly use of at least 2 500 acre-feet of Nipomo Supplemental Water (subject to the provisions of Paragraph VI(A)(2)) within the NMMA.
+The NMMA Technical Group developed a technically responsible and consistent method to determine the pooled amount and any individual's contribution to the pooled amount.
+That method is as follows: identify those parcels that are included in the Stipulation and Judgment dated January 25, 2008 and that are located within the NMMA boundary and are not located within the service areas of the NCSD, GSWC, Woodlands, and Phillips 66.
+For each of such parcels, the highest pooled amount of groundwater production will be ascertained in any given year that yields the highest volume of production.
+This quantity for each parcel shall be determined either by the parcel owner's records of metered wells or, if the wells are unmetered, by an estimate of the production based upon other records that may be available, such as utility records.
+In the absence of utility records or any other reliable resource, this quantity shall be estimated based upon established industry data consistent with the sum of Agricultural demand and Rural Housing demand as presented in the Annual Report.
+The Stipulation (VI.A.5) conditions the enforcement of a reduction in their current use of Groundwater to no more than 110% of that highest pooled amount, upon the full implementation of the Nipomo Supplemental Water Project, including the Yearly use of at least 2,500 acre-feet of Nipomo Supplemental Water (subject to the provisions of Paragraph VI(A)(2)) within the NMMA.
 The method of reducing pooled production to 110% is to be prescribed by the NMMA Technical Group and approved by the Court.